w3kasper/autoblogs/README.md

+## DATABASE MIGRATION AND SEEDING
-database info to seed
+**All database and seeding info is found in server/database.sql**

+*I will link it at the bottom  of readme is the raw text of database creation and seeding info. copy/paste into postgres*

+## PROJECT SETUP

+git clone

+###Server Setup

+cd autoblogs
+cd server
-server-5000/env file is in here cd autoblogs cd server npm i
+npm i